milad-reyhaani/SmartFaceClipper/Readme.md

 # SmartFaceClipper

 This project is a Python-based web application built with **Django** and **OpenCV** for efficient face detection and cropping.
-It allows users to upload images, detect faces using OpenCV’s face recognition algorithms, and generate **base64-encoded strings** of the cropped face images.
-These strings can be easily integrated into web applications or APIs.
+It can crop faces from images of any size, regardless of face position or people’s heights.
+The application uses OpenCV’s face recognition algorithms to detect faces and generate **base64-encoded strings** of the cropped images, easily integrable into web applications or APIs.

 ![SmartFaceClipper](https://github.com/milad-reyhaani/SmartFaceClipper/blob/master/static/Docs/Cover.jpg)